Suomenlinna Sea Fortress Baltic Sea Team Finland 30.7.-14.8.26

 The project intends to raise awareness of the need to protect and promote common World Heritage and European Cultural Heritage.
 It intends to enhance volunteers’ knowledge and skills in heritage landscaping techniques through training and hands-on work on the site.
 The participants learn the implementation of sustainable development, understand the importance of dialogue with visitors and the significance of organizing events at a World Heritage site.

 Furthermore, the participants learn how to work together towards a common goal, and they also have a unique chance to build networks both with other European volunteers and with the World Heritage professionals in Suomenlinna.
-Suomenlinna ESC Team Activity empowers young people allowing them to learn skills, basic preservation and conservation techniques and raise their capacity as future decision-makers and global active citizens.
+Suomenlinna ESC Team Activity empowers young people allowing them to learn skills, basic preservation and conservation techniques and raise their capacity as future decision-makers and global active citizens as well as increase their understanding on the state of the surrounding Baltic Sea.

 Volunteer's tasks